-Dana Walden jewelry is created using recycled metals from melted down, already existing supplies.
-By using recycled metals we help to decrease the global demand for newly mined metals, which come at a cost to our environment and our people.
-We encourage you to nourish your special union in a way that respects our environment and each other.
+Dana Walden jewelry is created using sustainable metals from melted down, already existing supplies.
+By using recycled metals we help to decrease the global demand for newly mined metals, which come at a cost to our environment and to people.
+We encourage you to commemorate your special union in a way that respects our environment and each other.
+All of the gems we use are responsibly sourced, which means you can feel great about wearing your ethically handmade Dana Walden engagement ring every day.

 In its purest form, gold is too soft for everyday wear.
 As a result, it is alloyed with metals like silver, copper, nickel and zinc to make it stronger.
 Karatage is denoted by the "k" that you see in 14k gold, for example.
 The "k" indicates purity and is expressed in 24ths, making 24k gold, 100% gold.